martinrebo/martinrebo/docs/AI/Deeplearning.md

 * Dot Product and Cosine Distance are commonly used in the field of NLP, to evaluate how similar two sentence embeddings are.
 So here we will only use those two.

-Approximate Nearest Neigbours
+Approximate Nearest Neighbors
-* NSW: Navigable Small World => Constructon => Search
+* NSW: Navigable Small World => Construction => Search
-* HNSW: Hierarchical Naviable Small World
+* HNSW: Hierarchical Navigable Small World
   * Runtime: Low likehood in higher levels goes down exponentially
   * Query time increases logarithmically
   * O(log(N)) runtime complexity